Settling of the New World

 Dating the entrance is also hotly debated, and it is not simply a matter of who has found the oldest site.
 This is a very significant anthropological issue, representing a question of how humans occupy a new land and the rate of their migration.
 Is it done quickly or slowly?
 Do humans occupy the areas with the most resources first, hop-skipping across the continents, or do they move in a continuous wave, filling the regions evenly?
 Has the incredible variety of Native American cultures and languages been created in 12,000, 18,000 or 30,000 years?

-There are hundreds of well-dated sites in both North and South America that date to between 11,500 and 10,500 years ago.
-Most of these sites contain spear points with a flute, or channel along its length; in the eastern United States, these points are most often called Clovis points.
-Based on the large number of sites from this period, some archaeologists argue that humans crossed the Bering Strait Land Bridge at about 12,000 years ago and quickly occupied all of North and South American by 10,500 years ago; thus, moving 7,000 miles from the central United States to the tip of South America in 1,500 years.
-This is called the Clovis First model and usually includes a provision called the “overkill hypothesis” (Martin 1973).
-The latter proposes that the megafauna (for example, mammoth, mastodon, and musk-ox) of the New World were not familiar with humans as predators and therefore were quickly exterminated as humans migrated south.
+There are hundreds of well-dated sites in both North and South America that date to between 11,700 BP. and 13,100 BP.
+Most of these sites contain spear points with a flute, or channel along its length; in North America, the earliest style of fluted points is called Clovis.
+Based on the relatively large number of sites from this period, some archaeologists argue that humans crossed the Bering Strait Land Bridge at about 14,000 BP. and quickly occupied all of North and South American by 12,500 BP.; thus, moving 7,000 miles from the central United States to the tip of South America in 2,500 years.
+This is called the Clovis First model and usually includes a provision called the “overkill hypothesis” proposed by Paul Martin in 1973.
+He proposed that the megafauna (for example, mammoth, mastodon, and musk-ox) of the New World were not familiar with humans as predators and therefore were quickly exterminated as humans migrated south.
 In fact, the justification for the rapid movement by humans across the continent is their search for food in the form of big game animals.

-Other archaeologists believe that this is much too rapid for human migration, especially considering that they had to cross several significantly different environmental zones between Alaska and the tip of South America.
-These archaeologists argue that humans entered much earlier, at 18,000 or 30,000 years ago, and slowly filled the New World.
+Other archaeologists argue that this is much too rapid for human migration, especially considering that they had to cross several significantly different environmental zones between Alaska and the tip of South America.
+These archaeologists contend that humans entered much earlier, at 21,700-34,300 BP., and slowly filled the New World.
 This is called the Pre-Clovis model.
-This group of archaeologists also does not support the “overkill hypothesis” and presents alternative data that supports environmental change as the cause for the extinction of the megafauna.
+This group of archaeologists also does not support the “overkill hypothesis” and presents alternative data that maintains both environmental change and human predation contributed to the extinction of the megafauna.

 Pennsylvania has been at the center of this controversy since the 1970s with the excavation of the Meadowcroft Rockshelter in Washington County, Pennsylvania.
-This site dates to at least 16,250 years ago and contains artifacts that are similar to those being found in Siberia at about the same time.
-Recently, several other sites have been discovered, such as Cactus Hill in Virginia (16,200 years ago), Topper in South Carolina (16,000 years ago) and Monte Verde in Chile (12,500 years ago).
+This site dates to at least 19,400 BP. and contains artifacts that are similar to those being found in Siberia at about the same time.
+Recently, several other sites have been discovered, such as Cactus Hill in Virginia (19,300 BP.), Topper in South Carolina (14,800 BP.), Buttermilk Creek in Texas (18,730 BP.), Page Ladson in Florida (17,550 BP.) and Monte Verde in Chile (14,000 BP.).
 These obviously add support to the early dates of Meadowcroft and represent evidence of an early migration.
-Because there are so many sites dating to the period from 11,500 to 10,500 years ago, it is hard to imagine that they would have appeared so quickly without a Pre-Clovis population in place.
+Because there are so many sites dating to the period from 12,500-13,400 BP., it is hard to imagine that they would have appeared so quickly without a Pre-Clovis population in place.
 Most archaeologists now favor the Pre-Clovis model, but the debate continues.

-Around 11,500 years ago, a new and distinctive spear point style was invented in North America.
+Around 13,100 BP., a new and distinctive spear point style was invented in North America.
 It is called a fluted point because of the flute or channel down the length of both sides of the spear point.
 The groove likely facilitated the hafting of the spear point to the spear shaft.
 It is one of the most difficult spear points to make, and fluting is not found anywhere else in the world.
-Fluted points called Eastern Clovis are found in Pennsylvania dating to around 11,000 years ago.
+Fluted points called Eastern Clovis are found in Pennsylvania dating to around 12,900 BP.
+There are several styles (called types by archaeologists) of fluted points and these change shape over time.
+The earliest is Clovis and later types are called Debert, Barnes, Crowfield and Plano.

 Compared to latter groups, Paleoindians seemed to have preferred the highest quality stone to make their tools.
-Although they also used lesser quality material, Clovis spear points, knives, and scrapers were usually made from the best stone in the region.
-By tracing the sources of this stone, archaeologists are able to map the general movements of Paleoindian peoples, and they frequently range over 100 miles per year.
+Although they also used lesser quality material, Clovis spear points, knives, and scrapers were usually made from the best stone in the region such as cherts and jaspers.
+By tracing the sources of this stone, archaeologists are able to map the general movements of Paleoindian peoples, and they frequently range over 200 miles per year.

 There has always been some debate concerning the Paleoindian diet.
 In the western United States, there is good evidence that they ate mammoth, mastodon (forms of wooly elephants), bison, horse, and camel.
 They also hunted a variety of smaller animals and ate a wide variety of plant foods, but at least part of their diet was based on now-extinct animals.
 In the East we do not have much data to address the issue of diet, but Pennsylvania has one of the few sites that does.
 The Shawnee-Minisink site, located along the Delaware River in Monroe County, is one of the few deeply buried Paleoindian sites in the East.
-It contains many tools and two fluted points dated to 10,900 years ago based on carbon 14 dating.
-Most significantly, one of the hearths contains a variety of seeds, hawthorn plums, blackberries, and fish remains.
-There is no evidence that Paleoindians hunted any extinct animals such as in the western United States, and the Shawnee-Minisink site is probably representative of their daily diet.
+It contains many tools and two fluted points dated to 12,800 BP. based on carbon 14 dating.
+Most significantly, one of the cooking hearths contained a variety of seeds, hawthorn plums, blackberries, and fish remains.
+There is little evidence that Paleoindians hunted any extinct animals such as in the western United States.
+Paleoindians were hunters but they focused on caribou, elk and deer.
+The Shawnee-Minisink site is probably more representative of their daily diet.

 The Paleoindian Period was an amazing time in Pennsylvania prehistory.
 The human groups were small, and they probably traveled for months without meeting anyone else.
 Based on what we know of other foraging cultures living in small groups, there was little conflict between groups, and when they met at a pre-arranged location, it was probably a time of celebration.
 Because each band consisted only of blood relatives and their spouses, meeting other bands was also a time for marriage ceremonies.

-The Paleoindian Period ends with the emergence of a nearly modern environment, requiring humans to develop new strategies for acquiring food, resulting in new artifact assemblages.
+The Paleoindian Period closes with the end of the Ice Age and the emergence of a nearly modern environment, requiring humans to develop new strategies for acquiring food, resulting in new artifact assemblages.
 Archaeologists identify these new artifacts as being part of the Archaic Period.

 The Paleoindian Period presents a fascinating opportunity for the anthropological study of very low-density populations adapting to what appear to be relatively abundant conditions.
 It documents how people occupy a new land and it also set cultural traditions that lasted for thousands of years.
 We are beginning to understand Paleoindian technology and diet but we have much to learn about their social organization and religious beliefs.